Remi-Gau/olfactory_fmri_blind/reports/methods.Rmd

 We used two mixed olfactory-trigeminal stimuli, i.e., substances that stimulate both the olfactory and the trigeminal system (Doty et al. 1978; Viana 2011).
-Specifically, we used almond (benzaldehyde, almond odor with a burning/tingling sensation; Sigma-Aldrich, St Louis, MO) and eucalyptus (eucalyptol, eucalyptus odors with a cooling sensation; Galenova St-Hyacinthe, Quebec).
+Specifically, we used benzaldehyde (`almond` odor with a burning/tingling sensation; Sigma-Aldrich, St Louis, MO) and eucalyptol (`eucalyptus` odors with a cooling sensation; Galenova St-Hyacinthe, Quebec).
+For simplicity we will henceforth refer to those stimuli respectively as `almond` and `eucalyptus`.

 ## Odor presentation